NS2CDT/ns2_beta/README.md

     - Fixed the blight icon
     - Open the changelog only after joining the server if there have been new changes
     - Use the Steam/Shine's overlay to display the changelog.
 It's easier to read that way
+    - (Experimental) The health and armor status (hp bar) is now hidden for enemy players for all field players.
+We recommend to enable damage numbers

 ## Full Changelog:
 - Added a "changelog" console command to show this webpage.
+- (Experimental) The health and armor status (hp bar) is now hidden for enemy players for all field players.
+We recommend to enable damage numbers
 - Marine
     - Shotgun
         - Reverted to build 326-behavior.